argonautproject/us-core-patient-data-feed/spec.md

 ## 5. Subscription Filters and Requests

 Servers SHALL allow clients to create Subscriptions according to http://hl7.org/fhir/uv/subscriptions-backport.
+This includes "filter-criteria" extensions for each resource where notifications are requested.

-For each supported resource type, servers SHALL support the Required-Support Filters as specified in Table 1 (e.g., `category` for applicable resources), and SHOULD support the Recommended-Support Filters.
+For each supported resource type, servers SHALL support the Required-Support Filters as specified in Table 1, and SHOULD support the Recommended-Support Filters.

+Servers SHALL support Subscriptions with zero or more supported filters in any filter-criteria extension.

 ### 5.2 Exapmle Subscription Request